Tutorial: Integrate Workday with Azure Active Directory

 a.
 In the Identity Provider Name textbox, type a provider name (for example: SPInitiatedSSO).

 b.
-In the Azure portal, on the Configure sign-on window, copy the SAML Entity ID value, and then paste it into the Issuer textbox.
+In the Azure portal, on the Set up Workday section, copy the Azure AD Identifier value, and then paste it into the Issuer textbox.

 c.
-In the Azure portal, on the Configure sign-on window, copy the Sign-Out URL value, and then paste it into the Logout Response URL textbox.
+In the Azure portal, on the Set up Workday section, copy the Logout URL value, and then paste it into the Logout Response URL textbox.

 d.
-In the Azure portal, on the Configure sign-on window, copy the SAML Single Sign-On Service URL value, and then paste it into the IdP SSO Service URL textbox.
+In the Azure portal, on the Set up Workday section, copy the Login URL value, and then paste it into the IdP SSO Service URL textbox.

 e.
 In Used for Environments textbox, select the environment name.